 This recipe was a staple in the high school kitchens where I worked and it was, without fail, a huge hit every semester.
 I reworked a few ingredients and it was high time, because the general idea here is incredible.
 You can use sugar cookie dough to make any size “crust”, from mini 2 inch bites to a full 12 inch pizza; you can experiment with various fruits and the decorating process will make you feel like you’re in an elementary school art class.

-Though in school we used prepared, refrigerated sugar cookie dough, the ingredient’s list on those things are frightful.
+Though in school we used prepared, refrigerated sugar cookie dough, the ingredients list on those things are frightful.
 The recipe for the real deal is basic enough and will take you no time – worth it.
-The “sauce” is lightened a bit with use of the marshmallow creme – plus the texture is just perfect.
-You can use strawberries/blueberries like I did here or experiment with anything you have on hand.
+The “sauce” is creamy and light (in taste!), and you can use strawberries/blueberries like I did here or experiment with anything you have on hand.
 Kiwi would be fun!

 Fruit Pizza or Tarts